delabassee/java-lab/lab4-preview.md

 ## Wrap-up

-In this lab, you have used Record which is a Preview Feature in Java 15.
-You have also seen how to use Preview Features in Helidon applications.
+In this section, you have used Records, a Preview Feature in Java 15.
+You have also seen how to enable Preview Features in Helidon applications.

 In summary, the _Preview Feature_ mechanism:

 * allows introducing non-final features into the Java platform (ex.
 Language Feature)

-* allow developers to use those, and provide feedback
+* allow developers to use those and provide feedback

 * enables Oracle to gather that feedback and make changes if needed

-* Preview Features are disabled by default, they should explicitly be enabled at both compile time and runtime
+* Preview Features are disabled by default, they should explicitly be enabled at both compile-time and runtime

 * a given Preview Feature is specific to a given Java version

 <br>
-Java 15 includes multiple *Preview Features* which will be discussed in upcoming labs.
+Java 15 includes several *Preview Features* which will be discussed in upcoming sections.

-* Sealed Classes (Preview) : JEP 360
+* JEP 360: Sealed Classes (Preview)

-* Pattern Matching for instanceof (Second Preview) : JEP 375
+* JEP 375: Pattern Matching for instanceof (Second Preview)

-* Records (Second Preview) : JEP 384
+* JEP 384: Records (Second Preview)